jbellsey/redux-model-utils/README.md

     }
 };

-let newStore = reduxUtils.copyAndAssign(store, 'preferences.fontSize', 'small')
+let newStore = reduxUtils.cloneAndAssign(store, 'preferences.fontSize', 'small')
 // => {userID: 0, preferences: {colorScheme: 'dark', fontSize: 'small'}}
 ```

-You will probably use these two functions (`copyAndAssign`, `copyAndMerge`)
+You will probably use these two functions (`cloneAndAssign` and `cloneAndMerge`)
 in your reducer for almost every action.
 Here is a more complete example that has a string
 and an array of objects in the store: